adamprime/adamtervort/content/the-battle-against-them-would-be-in-the-shade-and-not-in-the-sun.md

 +++
 credit = "https://unsplash.com/photos/MgWEUyCU0rs"
 date = 2020-07-11T05:00:00Z
 description = "Starting can be so difficult.
-Here are some principles from Herodutus and Langston Hughes that help me." image = "/images/2020/07/the-battle-against-them-would-be-in-the-shade-optimized.jpg" slug = "/2020/07/the-battle-against-them-would-be-in-the-shade" tags = ["work", "starting"]
+Here are some principles from Herodutus and Langston Hughes that help me when it’s time to stop preparing and take action." image = "/images/2020/07/the-battle-against-them-would-be-in-the-shade-optimized.jpg" slug = "/2020/07/the-battle-against-them-would-be-in-the-shade" tags = ["work", "starting"]